-- Improvements to PFRS 2009-2011 contain amendments to 5 standards with consequential amendments to other standards and interpretations. - O Comparative Information beyond Minimum Requirements (Amendments to PAS 1).
+- Improvements to PFRS 2009-2011 contain amendments to 5 standards with consequential amendments to other standards and interpretations. - Comparative Information beyond Minimum Requirements (Amendments to PAS I).
 The amendments clarify the requirements for comparative information that are disclosed voluntarily and those that are mandatory due to retrospective application of an accounting policy, or retrospective restatement or reclassification of items in the consolidated financial statements.
 An entity must include comparative information in the related notes to the consolidated financial statements when it voluntarily provides comparative information beyond the minimum required comparative period.
 The additional comparative period does not need to contain a complete set of consolidated financial statements.
-On the other hand, supporting notes for the third consolidated statement of financial position (mandatory when there is a retrospective application of an accounting policy, or retrospective restatement or reclassification of items in the consolidated financial statements) are not required.
+On the other hand, supporting notes for the third consolidated statement of financial position (mandatory when there is a retrospective application of an accounting policy, or retrospective restatement or reclassification of an accounting policy, or retrospective restatement or reclassification of an accounting policy, or retrospective application of an accounting policy, or retrospective restatement or reclassification of an accounting policy, or retrospective restatement or reclassification of an accounting policy, or retrospective restatement or reclassification of items in the consolidated financial statements) are not required.